Sambillingham/beyond/interviews/_posts/2015-10-20-an-interview-with-alana-wood.md

 og_image: interview-alana-wood-og.jpg
 audio_file_url: https://steer-podcast.s3.amazonaws.com/42.mp3
 ---
-Founder and CEO of Steer, Amelia Humfress, was joined by Alana Wood, studio design lead at Ustwo and one of the speakers at Beyond.
+Founder and CEO of Steer, Amelia Humfress, was joined by Alana Wood, Studio Design Lead at Ustwo and one of the speakers at Beyond.
 They discuss what it’s like to work at a successful studio like Ustwo, and how to get ahead in your career.
 Read below for the full transcript.

 ## Mentioned in the Interview
 - [The Lean Startup, Eric Ries](http://theleanstartup.com/book)